davidmoten/hilbert-curve/README.md

 JMH benchmarks show up to 30% better throughput using `small`.

 ### Points
 The hilbert curve wiggles around your n-dimensional grid happily visiting each cell.
-The range of each ordinate in each dimension are the integers in the range 0 ..
+The ordinates in each dimension are integers in the range 0 ..
 2<sup>bits</sup>-1.

 ### Index from point